-In response to HUD's unlawful action, NFHA has had to redirect considerable financial and human resources to educating and counseling its members, civil rights organizations, and other stakeholders about HUD's action and how to achieve fair housing locally under more challenging circumstances.
-Rice Decl. ¶¶ 22-25; Goldberg Decl. ¶¶ 9-11.
-NFHA has begun giving presentations on those subjects, including to its members, the members of the Americans for Financial Reform Housing and Foreclosure Working Group, and the Leadership Conference on Civil and Human Rights Fair Housing and Fair Lending Task Force, see Goldberg Decl. ¶ 11 (describing three such presentations on HUD's action and how to combat its effects).
-It is developing written materials to help members, as well as providing technical support to individual members, many of which were working with localities in the AFH process at the time that HUD initially suspended the Rule on January 5 and, accordingly, face challenges like those described above with respect to the Texas Plaintiffs.
+In response to HUD's unlawful action, NFHA has had to redirect considerable financial and human resources to educating and counseling its members, civil rights organizations, and other stakeholders about HUD's action and how to achieve fair housing locally under much more challenging circumstances.
+Rice Decl. ¶¶ 21-24; Goldberg Decl. ¶¶ 9-11.
+NFHA has begun giving presentations on those subjects, including to its own members, the members of the Americans for Financial Reform Housing and Foreclosure Working Group, and the Leadership Conference on Civil and Human Rights Fair Housing and Fair Lending Task Force, see Goldberg Decl. ¶ 11 (describing three such presentations on HUD's action and how to combat its effects).
+It is developing written materials to help members, as well as counseling and providing technical support to individual members, many of which were working with localities in some stage of the AFH process at the time of HUD's January 5 action and, accordingly, face challenges like those described above with respect to the Texas Plaintiffs.
 See Goldberg Decl. ¶ 13.
-NFHA has individually educated and counseled at least 16 of its members on the ramifications of HUD's actions on efforts to ensure robust fair housing planning.
+NFHA has individually educated and counseled at least 16 of its members on the ramifications of the Notice on efforts to ensure robust fair housing planning.
 See Goldberg Decl. ¶ 12.

-The resources NFHA must spend on such activities will only increase, as more local governments begin preparing their Consolidated Plans.
-Without HUD oversight, NFHA is preparing to devote substantial resources to outreach, public education, and advocacy to assist its members and others working to ensure that jurisdictions formulate AIs that are robust as possible (given the circumstances) and then monitoring compliance.
+The resources NFHA must spend on such activities will increase in the coming months, as more local governments begin preparing their Consolidated Plans.
+In the absence of HUD oversight, NFHA is preparing to devote substantial resources to outreach, public education, and advocacy to assist its members and community groups in working to ensure that jurisdictions formulate AIs that are robust as possible (given the circumstances) and then monitoring compliance.
 Through this work, NFHA plans to blunt, as best it can, the negative impact of HUD's action.
 Goldberg Decl. ¶ 13.
 This work would be entirely unnecessary if participation in the AFH process remained mandatory, as it was before HUD's action.
 See Open Communities Alliance, 286 F. Supp.
 3d at 178 (finding irreparable harm where plaintiff, to accomplish its mission as effectively, would have to convince entities to do voluntarily what they would have been required to do under suspended rule).